dmfrodrigues/tum-cbdp-proj/docs/report.md

 All requests can be made to all nodes; `GET` requests are served locally by each node, but `PUT` requests are redirected to the leader in a transparent way.

-A few notable improvements we implemented are:
-- **When commitIndex is modified, an extraordinary heartbeat is sent to all peers**, so that the may commit more log entries.
+One notable improvement we implemented is that **when commitIndex is modified, an extraordinary heartbeat is sent to all peers**, so that the may commit more log entries.
 This does not make Raft linearizable, because Raft does not wait for a log entry to be committed in all peers to return to a `PUT` request (although it waits until a writing quorum of half the peers plus one has gotten the new log entry before replying to the `PUT`).
 It does however help expedite commits in non-leader peers, since the leader does not wait until the next scheduled periodic heartbeat to inform peers of commitIndex; the leader informs them immediately.

 ## How does your cluster handle leader crashes?